(1) The following health professionals may enroll with the agency, as defined in WAC

 (IV) Cerebral vascular accident, which occurred within the past twenty-four months, with residual functional deficits;

-(V) Muscular-skeletal disorders such as complex fractures which require surgical intervention or surgery involving the vault, base of the skull, face, cervical column, larynx, or trachea;
+(V) Muscular-skeletal disorders such as complex fractures that require surgical intervention or surgery involving the vault, base of the skull, face, cervical column, larynx, or trachea;

-(VI) Neuromuscular disorders which are affecting function (e.g., amyotrophic lateral sclerosis (ALS), active infection polyneuritis (Guillain-Barre));
+(VI) Neuromuscular disorders that are affecting function (e.g., amyotrophic lateral sclerosis (ALS), active infection polyneuritis (Guillain-Barre));

-(VII) Speech deficit due to injury or surgery to face, head, or neck;
+(VII) Speech deficit due to injury or surgery to the face, head, or neck;

-(VIII) Speech deficit which requires a speech generating device;
+(VIII) Speech deficit that requires a speech generating device;

-(IX) Swallowing deficit due to injury or surgery to face, head, or neck; or
+(IX) Swallowing deficit due to injury or surgery to the face, head, or neck; or

-(X) As part of a botulinum toxin injection protocol when botulinum toxin has been prior approved by the agency.
+(X) As part of a botulinum toxin injection protocol when botulinum toxin has been prior authorized by the agency.

-(d) Durable medical equipment (DME) needs assessments, two per client, per year.
+(d) Durable medical equipment (DME) needs assessments, two per person, per year.

-(e) Orthotics management and training of upper and/or lower extremities, two program units, per client, per day.
+(e) Orthotics management and training of upper or lower extremities, or both, two program units, per person, per day.

-(f) Orthotic/prosthetic use, two program units, per client, per year.
+(f) Orthotic or prosthetic use, two program units, per person, per year.

-(h) Wheelchair needs assessment, one per client, per year.
+(h) Wheelchair needs assessment, one per person, per year.

 (9) For the purposes of this chapter: